Installing Odin

 • webservice.service.port — Odin web service port.

 Verify DNS names of the services: http-proxies.default.svc.cluster.local is an example for a http-proxies service in the default namespace.
-Use kubectl get svc -A | grep http-proxies to confirm your actual service name.

-By default, an init job will run to create the necessary tables for storing state.
+By default, an Init Job will run to create the necessary tables for storing state.
 You can disable it by setting config.odin.db.initialize: false.

 Installing the Helm Chart